Sway Cricket Club

 The hall of fame is to honour those players who over the years have given great service to the club.
-It is proposed that a maximum of one person can enter the Hall of Fame each season and entry should be unanimously agreed by the Committee.

 Steve Keen